maggiehuntpa/backend-intro/README.md

 - Each element (e.g. `‘num1’`) has a name as well as an id (e.g. name=”num1”)
 - The `‘results’` box uses [Jinja2](https://jinja.palletsprojects.com/en/3.1.x/api/#basics) notation - double curly brackets `{{ }}`

+Next, have a play around with different mathematical operations.
+Explore what you you do with strings vs integers.
+How many fields can you add to the form?

 ### 2. API Call

 Convert the amount from one currency to another!